Gundeti-Anil/SOL-Faucet/README.md

 View Balance: Your current SOL balance is displayed prominently Advanced Features: Use the dropdown to access message signing and token transfer features

+(In the demo i was reached by airdrop limit)

 [Screencast from 2025-06-10 00-35-16.webm](https://github.com/user-attachments/assets/25017296-acbd-40fb-9a2a-262d812d661c)